Gene structure and function

 Objectives and Content

-The course gives a detailed understanding of molecular structure and function of the genetic material in prokaryotic and eukaryotic cells.
+The course gives a detailed understanding of molecular structures and functions of the genetic material in prokaryotic and eukaryotic cells.
+Introduction to bioethics and information literacy

-The course deals with; structure of DNA, RNA and chromatin; maintenance of the genome through replication, repair and recombination; expression of the genome through gene regulation, transcription, RNA splicing and translation.
+This course deals with the structure of DNA, RNA and chromatin and how maintenance of the genome through replication, repair and recombination occurs.
+In addition, focus is on genome expression through gene regulation, transcription, RNA splicing and translation.
 Gene technology methods used in studies of biological mechanisms and structures will be presented.
+Bioethics will be dicussed and the students get introduced to information literacy.

 On completion of the course the student should have the following learning outcomes defined in terms of knowledge, skills and general competence: